Diffeological Coarse Moduli Spaces of Stacks over Manifolds: From Concrete Sheaves to Sheaves to Stacks

+\begin{remark}\labell{r:generalizations} Baez and Hoffnung generalize ``concreteness'' by defining what it means to be a concrete site (see Definition 20 of \cite{BH}).
+In this way, concretization (\cref{d:concretization}) generalizes to any sheaf of sets over a site satisfying these concreteness conditions for which \cref{l:discr adj} is still valid.
+Similarly, discretization (\cref{d:discretization}) generalizes to stacks over any site, as does \cref{l:discr adj}.
+Therefore, \cref{t:coarse adj} generalizes as well, providing an adjunction to the Yoneda embedding of any concrete site $C$ into the category of stacks over $C$.
+However, for this paper we are interested in diffeology, and so for the sake of brevity, we restrict our attention to the site $\mfld$. \end{remark}

-\begin{remark}[Topological Considerations]\labell{r:topology} Before moving on to differentiable stacks, we make the following note about the topology of the diffeological coarse moduli space.
-Given a diffeological space $(X,\mathcal{D})$ the \emph{D-topology} of $X$ is defined to be the strongest topology on $X$ such that all plots in $\mathcal{D}$ are continuous.
+\begin{remark}[Topological Considerations]\labell{r:topology} Given a diffeological space $(X,\mathcal{D})$ the \emph{D-topology} of $X$ is defined to be the strongest topology on $X$ for which all plots in $\mathcal{D}$ are continuous.
 That is, $A\subseteq X$ is open if and only if for every $p\in\mathcal{D}$, the set $p^{-1}(A)$ is open in the domain of $p$.